 Because survival actions are brought on behalf of the recently deceased person and not on behalf of that person’s family, there’s no recovery for damages that were suffered after the person’s death except for funeral expenses.
 In a survival action, South Carolina law allows the deceased’s estate to recover damages for:

 - Medical expenses

 - Funeral expenses (unless these are recovered through a wrongful death action)

 Who Can file a Survival Lawsuit in South Carolina?

 Like a wrongful death claim, a survival action must be brought by (or in the name of) the executor or the administrator of the deceased person.
 Typically a survival action is brought together with a wrongful death claim.
 Like a wrongful death claim, Any damages recovered are divided among the spouse, the children, the parents, or the heirs according to the shares that they would have been entitled to if the person had died without a will.

 Lawyers for Wrongful Death and Survival Claims in Charleston, South Carolina

 If you need a wrongful death lawyer in Charleston, South Carolina, please contact our office to assist you and your family.
-We can help you to bring both wrongful death and survival claims by opening the estate in probate court, ensuring an appropriate Personal Representative is appointed for the deceased’s estate, guide your family through the probate process, and negotiate a settlement or file a lawsuit if there’s no settlement.
+We can help you to bring both wrongful death and survival claims by opening the estate in probate court, ensuring an appropriate Personal Representative is appointed for the deceased’s estate, guiding your family through the probate process, and negotiating a settlement or filing a lawsuit if there’s no settlement.